 Justin Soffa, a Tuned Up Prostaff member and owner of Just Fish Guide Service out of Ironwood, Michigan shares that he will also run 3lb line for panfish (jumbos, gills, and crappie), but he prefers to use 100% fluorocarbon line.
 For walleye, Justin uses a two-step approach.
 When fishing shallow walleye (under 15 feet) he opts for 6lb 100% fluorocarbon line.
 But when fishing deeper than 15ft, he changes up to running 15lb braided mainline with 5-6ft of 6lb fluorocarbon leader line tied on using the FG knot.
 Justin says that when he is targeting walleye and brown trout he will up the leader line to 8lb fluorocarbon.
 And when targeting pike he uses 20lb braid to a 20lb fluorocarbon leader on an Okuma Baitfeeder reel.

 Andy Petterson, Owner of Ice Fishing Minnesota Facebook page and Tuned Up Custom Rods Pro-staff member shares that he likes to stay as light as possible (pound test) with his line.
 He lets the drag on his reel do the work.
-He chooses to use 2lb test monofilament line for his panfish rods.
+He chooses to use 2lb test monofilament line for his panfish rods like the Precision Noodle and Bullwhip.
 For walleye, he changes his line setup based on the type of fish he is expecting.
 Andy shares that when he's fishing Red Lake and he knows most walleye are going to be in the 15"-20" range, he uses 4-6lb monofilament.
 When he knows there is a chance for bigger walleye, he ups his line to 8lb monofilament.
 In every case, Andy prefers Sufix Ice for his line.

 Tuned Up Custom Rods Lead Wrapper Chris Harer likes 3lb Sufix Ice magic monofilament line for panfish, 5-6lb fluorocarbon for walleye, and 8-10lb Sufix braid for pike.
 Panfish enthusiasts Jeremey Carel and Mark Theisen choose 3lb monofilament for their rods.
 While Mike Harvey opts for 4-6lb Trilene monofilament for his panfish rods.

-As for me, I like 4lb Sufix Ice Magic monofilament for my panfish rods and 10lb Sufix Ice braid to a small swivel with 18” of 6lb Seaguar fluorocarbon for a leader for my walleye rods.
+As for me, I like 4lb Sufix Ice Magic monofilament for my panfish rods and 10lb Sufix Ice braid to a small swivel with 18” of 6lb Seaguar fluorocarbon for a leader for my walleye rods like the Power Precision and Commander.

 A few things to think about: First, ice fishing reels have very small spools and that leads to more memory and coiling in your line.
 For the most part, braid is the most resistant to building memory, monofilament will develop memory over the time, and fluorocarbon will hold the most memory.
 Once memory sets in, there are few options to fix it, besides re-spooling.